SwissSign-AG/RaApi/go/docs/RevocationRequest.md

 HasRevocationRequestor returns a boolean if a field has been set.

-### SetRevocationRequestorNil

-`func (o *RevocationRequest) SetRevocationRequestorNil(b bool)`

- SetRevocationRequestorNil sets the value for RevocationRequestor to be an explicit nil

-### UnsetRevocationRequestor
-`func (o *RevocationRequest) UnsetRevocationRequestor()`

-UnsetRevocationRequestor ensures that no value is present for RevocationRequestor, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)